fe80Grau/ytdlp2STRM/README.md

 ```console
 mkdir /media/Youtube
 ```
+* EDIT channel_list.example.json with your channels names (you can see channel name (or ID or USER)  after first / (slash) in youtube channel URL).
+Save it as channel_list.json (delete .example sufix).
 * Edit config.json [and ytdlp2strm.service with your preferences and copy ytdlp2strm.service to /etc/systemd/system]*Between brackets only Linux.
 ```console
 sudo cp ytdlp2strm.service /etc/systemd/system/ytdlp2strm.service